scottgall/sqlalchemy-challenge/README.md

 ### Routes

 * `/`
-    * Home page - lists all routes that are available.
+    * Returns a list of all routes that are available.

 * `/api/v1.0/precipitation`
     * Returns a dictionary of all measurements using `date` as the key and `prcp` as the value.